Review: Fiat 500 Abarth

 Paint peeling off the emblems on the showroom floor.

-Now I know you are thinking, "Mike this is a $20,000 car, don't be so hard on it" but with the mark up and all of them being fully loaded by the dealer with optional extras the car is pushing $30,000.
-With MPG of 28/34, and not a lot of refinement the Abarth lands right in the cross-hairs of several much better cars.
+Now, I know you are thinking, "Mike, this is a $20,000 car; don't be so hard on it," but with the markup and all of them being fully loaded by the dealer with optional extras, the car is pushing $30,000.
+With an MPG of 28/34 and not a lot of refinement, the Abarth lands right in the cross-hairs of several much better cars.
 The 305 HP Ford Mustang V6 starts at $23,600 a GT can be had for around $30,000.
-With Mustang offering up to 30 MPG highway (remember these are all advertised numbers for MPG), the Abarth is looking a little over priced.
+With Mustang offering up to 30 MPG highway (remember these are all advertised numbers for MPG), the Abarth is looking a little overpriced.

-So how does it drive?
-Well the Abarth like the 500 Sport I drove last year is miles of smiles.
-It is as much fun to drive as my Classic Mini Cooper, it handles like a first generation VW Golf, and it draws looks and smiles from everyone that sees it.
+So, how does it drive?
+Well, the Abarth, like the 500 Sport I drove last year, is miles of smiles.
+It is as much fun to drive as my Classic Mini Cooper; it handles like a first-generation VW Golf, and it draws looks and smiles from everyone who sees it.
 That being said with 133hp it is not mind blowing fast, it feels like it needs some suspension work still, however, the brakes are very good.
 In the land of the hot hatch, the Abarth is more about style than real performance.

-So would I buy a Fiat 500 Abarth?
-Well if you are me, sure, I drive a 69 Mini Cooper and I am building a old race car for the street that has no top and windshield, but if you are someone that has a commute, wants to be able to go shopping, go out with friends, road trip with more than one small duffel bag?
-I would have to say no. If you want a fun cheap car that will make you smile all the time then yes.
+So, would I buy a Fiat 500 Abarth?
+Well, if you are me, sure, I drive a 69 Mini Cooper, and I am building an old race car for the street that has no top and windshield.
+But if you are someone who has a commute, wants to be able to go shopping, go out with friends, or go on a road trip with more than one small duffel bag, I would have to say no. If you want a fun, cheap car that will make you smile all the time, then yes.

 TSB 23-035-12 Abarth Liftgate Emblem Paint Peeling